microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 It's not much use to have a variable that can only have one value!

-But by _combining_ literals into unions, you can express a much more useful thing - for example, functions that only accept a certain set of known values:
+But by _combining_ literals into unions, you can express a much more useful concept - for example, functions that only accept a certain set of known values:

 ```ts twoslash
 // @errors: 2345